kwokyto/a-safe-space/README.md

 Returns a general welcome message.

-### `/about`
+### `/help`

 Returns a bot description, along with the sign up link, FAQ link, and admins’ Telegram handles.

 ### `/register <NUSNET ID> <password>`

-Registers the student into the Anonymous system.
+Registers the student into the system.
 After being registered, students can send and receive messages.
-The password is specific to each student, and will be provided by Love, USP admin.
+The password is specific to each student, and will be provided by a Love, USP admin.

 ### `/username`